yobson1/FavCat-Restored/README.md

 A long time ago this was based on Slaynash's [AvatarFav](https://github.com/Slaynash/AvatarFav) and [VRCTools](https://github.com/Slaynash/VRCTools), both licensed under the [MIT license](https://github.com/Slaynash/VRCTools/blob/master/LICENSE).
 Who knows how much of that still remains inside?

-## Finitizer
-This mod fixes a set of issues arising from invalid floating point values being accepted from remote users.
-**It might have a minor impact on performance that scales with player and pickup count**.
-Only use this mod if you frequent publics.

-## Friends+ Home
-Allows changing instance type of your home world to whatever you want.
-Setting it to public will choose a random populated public instance if one is available.
-UI Expansion Kit 0.2.0 or newer recommended for in-game settings.
-Known instance types are `Public`, `FriendOfGuests`, `FriendsOnly`, `InvitePlus` and `InviteOnly` (if you wish to edit modprefs.ini by hand)

-## IKTweaks
-This mod offers a customized VRIK solver for full body tracking, and a few other IK-related tweaks.
-Features:
-* No more viewpoint drift in FBT.
-Instead, your spine bends (up to a limit), or your hip drifts (above the limit).
-* No more weird chest rotations when laying down or upside down
-* No more weird spine/neck stretching
-* Remote players see the new IK too, there's no mismatch between what you and others see
-* Support for universal calibration - calibrate once for all avatars, even ones using different rigs or proportions
-* Support for per-avatar calibration saving (when not using universal calibration)
-* Half-click head follow calibration: hold one trigger to freeze the avatar in place to be able to look at your feet
-* Support for elbow, knee and chest trackers (read below)
-* Optional local NetIK pass to ensure you see the same thing as remote players (not necessary for Index Controller users)
-* Disable FBT even if you have trackers connected, for when you're charging them from your PC

-It's recommended to use a normal humanoid rig without any rig hacks (so no neck fix, no FBT fix, no inverted hip, no zero-length spine bones).
-It requires at least three trackers (legs and hip).
-3-point (no trackers) and 4-point (hip tracker) modes are not affected by the mod.

-### Using additional trackers
-You need to enable additional trackers in mod settings before you're able to use them.
-To use knee trackers, there are no additional requirements - just calibrate normally.
-To use elbow or chest trackers, you'll need to stand straight and T-pose your arms during calibration.
-Chest tracker is kinda useless and janky, so don't bother buying a tracker for it.
-It's recommended to put elbow/knee trackers as close to the joint they're tracking as possible (but not on the joint itself).
-For arms, the recommended position is on the outer surface of the lower or upper arm next to the elbow.
-If you're using additional trackers, your avatar should generally match your physical proportions - that is, all body parts should line up reasonably well without real height hacks.

-### Partial source code
-This mod includes parts of FinalIK, which is a paid Unity Store asset, therefore source code for those is not provided.
-If you want to build the mod yourself, you'll need to do the following:
-* Get a copy of FinalIK from asset store
-* Copy the VRIK solver, VRIK component and TwistRelaxer component into mod sources folder
-* Rename them to match with what the rest of mod source expects, make VRIK_New `partial`
-* Add the following line to start of `RootMotionNew.FinalIK.IKSolverVR.Spine.FABRIKPass` : `weight = Mathf.Clamp01(weight - pelvisPositionWeight);`
-* Remove `RootMotionNew.FinalIK.IKSolverVR.Spine.SolvePelvis` from the original VRIK solver
-* Rename `RootMotionNew.FinalIK.IKSolverVR.Leg.ApplyOffsets` to `ApplyOffsetsOld`, remove `override` from it
-* Add `ApplyBendGoal();` to the second line of `RootMotionNew.FinalIK.IKSolverVR.Leg.Solve(bool)`
-* Rename `Update`, `FixedUpdate` and `LateUpdate` on VRIK_New by adding `_ManualDrive` suffix to them and make them `internal` instead of `private`
-* Fix compilation if broken

-## JoinNotifier
-A VRChat mod to notify you when someone joins the instance you're in

-Current features:
- - Visual and audible notifications (configurable)
- - Toggleable per instance type (public/friends/private)
- - Can be set to highlight friends or show only friends
- - Custom join/leave sounds - put files named `JN-Join.ogg` and/or `JN-Leave.ogg` into `UserData` folder to override default sounds (they must be in Ogg Vorbis format, naturally)

-## Lag Free Screenshots
-This mod significantly improves screenshot taking performance for handheld camera in VR and F12 key in desktop mode.
-Benefits are especially noticeable with higher resolution screenshots (4K/8K).
-Additional features:
- * You can set your screenshots to be saved as JPEG files instead of PNG to save on file size.
- * Automatically rotate screenshots so that proper side faces up (like on your real phone!)
- * Add metadata about world and players to screenshot files (disabled by default; both JPEG and PNG are supported, though PNG metadata is not displayed by Windows - you'll have to use a use different photo viewer software)

-## MirrorResolutionUnlimiter
-Headset and display resolutions increase each year, and yet VRChat limits mirror resolution to 2048 pixels per eye.
-With this mod, that's not the case anymore!
-Set whatever limit you want, with an option to un-potatoify mirrors that world makers set to potato resolution for their insane reasons.
-Or you can make all mirrors blurry as a sacrifice to performance gods.
-It's up to you, really.

-Note that increasing mirror texture resolution will increase VRAM usage and lower performance, as your GPU will have to do more work.

-If UI Expansion Kit is installed, Settings page in the main menu will get two buttons to optimize and beautify all visible mirrors in the world.

-Settings:
- * Max mirror resolution - the maximum size of eye texture for mirror reflections.
-2048 is VRChat default, 4096 is mod default.
- * Force auto resolution - removes mirror resolution limits set by world maker.
-Off by default.
- * Mirror MSAA - changes MSAA specifically for mirrors.
-Valid values are 0 (same as main camera), 1, 2, 4 and 8.
-Lower MSAA may lead to "shimmering" and jaggies, especially in VR.

-## ParticleAndBoneLimiterSettings
-This mod provides an UI for changing VRChat's built-in dynamic bone and particle limiter settings.
-Refer to VRChat docs [for particle limiter](https://docs.vrchat.com/docs/avatar-particle-system-limits#particle-limiter-configuration-description) and [for dynamic bone limiter](https://docs.vrchat.com/docs/avatar-dynamic-bone-limits) for a detailed description of what these settings do.
-Changing these settings should not require game restart.
-Requires UI Expansion Kit.
-Settings are placed into the Mod Settings menu.

-## SparkleBeGone
-This mod allows removing start and end sparkles from VR laser pointers, as well as recoloring them.
-It will do nothing on desktop.
-Settings are fairly self-explanatory.

-## True Shader Anticrash
-This mod prevents practically all known shader crashes.
-Note that it can affect how stuff looks as it rewrites shader code to be non-crashy.
-Setting changes require world rejoin to reload shaders.
-### Partial source code
-Main logic of this mod is located in the native DLL that currently is not opensource.
-The DLL is build upon [HLSLcc](https://github.com/Unity-Technologies/HLSLcc) and uses [Microsoft Detours](https://github.com/microsoft/Detours).
-An opensource release for it will likely be available at a later point.

 ## UI Expansion Kit
 This mod provides additional UI panels for use by other mods, and a unified mod settings UI.
 Some settings (currently boolean ones) can be pinned to quick menu for faster access.